The Fastest Internet Providers in 2022

 |Spectrum||Up to 1,000 Mbps||$89.99/mo.||View Plans|

 A growing number of fiber and cable internet providers have been racing to boost their internet plans to new multigigabit heights.
-AT&T and Ziply both now offer plans with 2,000 Mbps and 5,000 Mbps in select areas.
+AT&T, Ziply, and Optimum now offer plans with 2,000 Mbps and 5,000 Mbps in select areas.
 Xfinity has a much-touted (but hard to find) plan that reaches 6,000 Mbps.
 Google Fiber and Frontier also have 2,000 Mbps plans.
 Smaller providers like Advanced Stream and Miles Broadband offer 10,000 Mbps plans.

 Most internet providers offer top speeds of 940–1,000 Mbps.
 Anything faster isn’t necessary for the majority of internet users—and high prices and limited availability may make some of these plans out of reach anyway.
 Even 1,000 Mbps is a stretch, and most people have much slower speeds.
 But it’s clear from this push towards ever faster speeds that high bandwidth is a major selling point for internet users who are spending more time each year on the net.